Programs Run by Nonprofits and other Community-based Organizations

 The Adventure Project

-The Adventure Project works in developing countries seeking out partnerships with organizations creating jobs for their communities.
+The Adventure Project works in developing countries seeking partnerships with organizations creating jobs for their communities.
 Some organizations include KickStart, LifeLine, Living Goods, Water for People, and WaterAid.
-The organization chooses partners based on their measurable social impact, a proven track record of success, and readiness to scale.
+The organization chooses partners based on their measurable social impact, proven track record of success, and readiness to scale.
 Since its inception, the Adventure Project has empowered 798 people to find a job.
-This has led to thriving local economies, improved environmental conditions and even reduced mortality rates.
-In Kenya, cooking over an open fire posed a huge health risk to both people and the environment.
+This has led to thriving local economies, improved environmental conditions, and reduced mortality rates.
+In Kenya, cooking over an open fire poses a huge health risk to both people and the environment.
 Now, stoves are made and sold locally.
-Masons create stoves and vendors earn commissions for their sales.
-And because they’re using 50 percent less charcoal, families are saving 20 percent of daily expenses.
-In other countries, villagers have been trained as health care agents, selling more than 60 products at affordable prices.
-These health care agents also care for more than 800 people in their communities.
+Masons create stoves, and vendors earn commissions for their sales.
+And because they’re using 50 percent less charcoal, families save 20 percent of daily expenses.
+In other countries, villagers have been trained as healthcare agents, selling more than 60 products at affordable prices.
+These healthcare agents also care for more than 800 people in their communities.

 African Diaspora Marketplace (ADM)

 The African diaspora is a deeply committed yet largely untapped source of innovative, entrepreneurial solutions to poverty and economic development in Africa.
 Through the African Diaspora Marketplace (ADM), USAID, Western Union, and the Western Union Foundation seek to support the entrepreneurial activities of the African diaspora community in 19 countries in sub-Saharan Africa.

 African Women’s Entrepreneurship Program (AWEP)

 U.S. Department of State